Newtonbrook: Recreation

 There are several shopping malls and plazas located within the neighbourhood, including Centerpoint Mall, on Steeles Avenue and Yonge Street, and Toronto Iranian Plaza.
 The former Newtonbrook Plaza at Yonge and Cummer was demolished in 2018-2019 for the development of M2M Condos.

 Newtonbrook is also home to several municipal parks, as well as the Finch Hydro Corridor.
 Parks in the neighbourhood are managed by the Toronto Parks, Forestry and Recreation Division.

 Transportation

 Public transportation in the neighbourhood is also serviced by the Toronto Transit Commission's (TTC) bus service.
 Newtonbrook is served by Finch subway station, which is the northern terminus of the Toronto Transit Commission's (TTC) Line 1 Yonge–University, located just south of the neighbourhood.
 In addition to TTC services, public transit services may also be accessed at Finch Bus Terminal, which provides access to GO Transit's commuter and regional buses.
 York Region Transit and Viva Rapid Transit may also be accessed from the terminal.

 Notable people

 It is the birthplace and hometown of Nobel Prize winner and Canadian Prime Minister Lester B. Pearson.
-Pearson was born at a manse in the intersection of Yonge Street and Hendon Avenue, now the site of the North American Centre.
+Pearson was born at a manse in the intersection of Yonge Street and Hendon Avenue, now the site of the North American Life Centre.
 His father was the local Methodist minister and Lester was born in the parsonage.